CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        PomodoroMenuSections,
    )

-Next, we need to do the following changes in the ``setup`` method of the ``SpyderPomodoroTimerContainer`` class.
+Next, we need to modify the ``setup`` method of the ``SpyderPomodoroTimerContainer`` class.

-First, create an instance of the ``PomodoroTimerToolbar`` class that we declared previously:
+First, let's instantiate the ``PomodoroTimerToolbar`` class that we declared previously:

 .. code-block:: python

            title = _("Pomodoro Timer Toolbar")
            self.pomodoro_timer_toolbar = PomodoroTimerToolbar(self, title)

-Second, create the actions corresponding to start, pause, and stop our Pomodoro timer:
+Second, we create the actions corresponding to start, pause, and stop buttons on our toolbar:

 .. code-block:: python